PEHGP/deepRloopPre/README.md

 ```
 `-g` means genome size and needs to be set to your own.
 `-f` means format of tag file and needs to be set to your own.
 If it is BAM for paired-end reads, **BAMPE** is used.

-Prefix is set to test and the `deepRloopData.py` output as follows:
+Prefix is set to test and the `deepRloopData.py` output is `test.npz`.
-- `test.npz`
 ### 2. Training your model
 ```
 $ deepRloopTrain.py -h